developer-portal/content/tech/languages/ruby/gems-installation.md

 Fedora configures ruby to install gems on your user's directory; as opposed to the system's, by default.
 The gems get installed at: `$HOME/.local/share/gem`.

-One can check the defaults [here](https://src.fedoraproject.org/rpms/ruby/blob/rawhide/f/operating_system.rb).
+You can check the defaults [here](https://src.fedoraproject.org/rpms/ruby/blob/rawhide/f/operating_system.rb).

+You can change these defaults by creating `$HOME/.gemrc`.

-For example, to disable documentation generation at install time, we can do the following:
+For example, to disable documentation generation at install time, you can do the following:

 ```
 install: --no-document